BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### LottoRace Tournaments

 The number of winners/prizes in a LottoRace Tournament payouts can either be fixed, or defined as a percentage of the total entries in the game.
+This helps you configure a prize table, when the number of entries is unknown and can vary, as a tournament can.

 #### As a percentage